 In a study of 405 mothers with an infant or toddler aged between 7 and 36 months old, researchers found that having a consistent bedtime routine “resulted in significant reductions in problematic sleep behaviors for infants and toddlers.”
 The study accounted for multiple aspects of sleep behaviors and they found improvements for wakefulness after sleep onset, sleep continuity, and maternal mood.
 What kind of mom’s mood wouldn’t improve with more sleep?!
 In all seriousness, establishing a specific bedtime routine that can be repeated each night has been shown to be very beneficial.
 Some recommend starting with a warm, soothing bath and straight into pajamas to get the ball rolling, along with a pre-bed feeding session.
 You can start this process as early as 6-8 weeks old.

 2. Be Active During the Day and Relaxed at Night

 This type of approach is similar to establishing a bedtime routine, but extends throughout the entire day and night.
-In the evening, focus on quieter games and activities; this keeps your baby from getting too excited right before bed.
-During the daytime, stay active and enjoy louder, more excitable games.
+In the evening, focus on quieter games and activities like a baby swing; this keeps your baby from getting too excited right before bed.
+During the daytime, stay active and enjoy louder, more excitable games, like an interactive baby jumper.
 This will help tire your baby out from daytime activities and associate day time with being awake and active.